antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 Although there is still ~80% CoreFX to still annotate, the most-used APIs are fully annotated.

 ## Roadmap for Nullable Reference Types

+Currently, we view the _full_ Nullable Reference Types experience as being in preview.
+It's stable, but the feature involves spreading nullable annotations throughout our own technologies and the greater .NET ecosystem.
+This will take some time to complete.

+That said, we're encouraging library authors to start annotating their libraries now.
+The feature will only get better as more libraries adopt nullability, helping .NET become a more `null`-safe place.

 Over the coming year or so, we're going to continue to improve the feature and spread its use throughout Microsoft frameworks and libraries.